albertllousas/functional-domain-driven-design/README.md

 Now, I still feel that I know nothing, I had to review concepts time to time, but in this project I will try apply DDD, FP, hexagonal, microservices and kotlin in a real complex scenario in order to see how powerful they are.

 ## The problem

 Software is meant to solve problems, therefore, let's imagine something to solve then ...

+**Note**: This section and the following one are about DDD, how decisions are affecting top-down, we will boil down the problem till get to implementations details, so feel free to jump directly to the [implementation section](#the-implementation) if you are not interested, or you already master all the DDD concepts.

 ### The domain - Give me the loan!